Skip to main content.

 Our Five Pillars

 A healthy and stable community is a thriving community.
-We invest in United Way, energy assistance programs and nonprofit organizations with programs that provide individuals in our communities with the basic necessities as well as promote stability and wellness.
+We invest in nonprofit organizations with programs that provide individuals in our communities with the basic necessities as well as promote stability and wellness.

 What We Fund

-Our Basic Human Needs and Energy Assistance pillar is focused on services where there is a critical or acute need to solve problems immediately.
+Our Basic Human Needs pillar is focused on services where there is a critical or acute need to solve problems immediately.
 Organizations funded under this pillar include those that provide food, shelter, clothing and disaster relief.
-We also provide general operating grants to organizations that help Nicor Gas customers access energy assistance programs.
+Nicor Gas supports a broad range of programs that promote access to basic needs, including but not limited to:

-We do not provide grants that support animal health or services, hospitals or medical clinics,or single-cause health organizations.
-We also do not provide direct energy grants to offset customer bills through our corporate giving.
-Instead, customers can find bill payment assistance through our Energy Assistance programs.
+We do not provide grants that support animal health or services, hospitals or medical clinics, or single-cause health organizations.

 What We Fund